 “Could some of these visual novel backgrounds exist in real life?”

-Through their research, they discovered real-life locations in Kobe and Nagasaki.
+Through their research, they discovered real life locations in Kobe and Nagasaki.
 The anime series later paid homage to this fact by also featuring scenes in the same locations.

-We will go all the way back and look at the earliest pilgrimage locations of the Fate series, which are in Kobe and in Nagasaki.
+I will go all the way back and look at the earliest pilgrimage locations of the Fate series, which are in Kobe and in Nagasaki.

-To get to Kobe take the shinkansen(bullet train) to Shin-Kobe Station or the regular train to Sannomiya station.
+To get to Kobe take the shinkansen(bullet train) to Shin-Kobe Station, or the regular train to Sannomiya station.